-AQCHEM-KMT was introduced in CMAQ51 to provide a framework for examining detailed cloud chemistry and increase connections between cloud microphysics and chemistry by introducing a dependence of mass transfer and chemistry on droplet size (Fahey et al., 2017).
+AQCHEM-KMT was introduced in CMAQ51 to provide a framework for examining detailed cloud chemistry and increase connections between cloud microphysics and chemistry by introducing a dependence of mass transfer and chemistry on droplet size (Fahey et al., 2017a).
 KMT refers to the category of cloud chemistry modules that are built using the Kinetic Pre-Processor (KPP) version 2.2.3 (Damian et al., 2002) and treat the mass transfer between gas and aqueous phases with the resistance model of Schwartz (1986).
-The use of KPP facilitates the straight-forward extension of the mechanism to include treatment of additional aqueous chemical reactions beyond those considered in CMAQ's default cloud chemistry module (AQCHEM).
-Two additional KMT cloud chemistry options were added to CMAQ53: KMT version 2 (KMT2) (Fahey et al., 2017; Fahey et al., 2019) and KMTBR (Sarwar et al., 2019).
+The use of KPP facilitates the straightforward extension of the mechanism to include treatment of additional aqueous chemical reactions beyond those considered in CMAQ's default cloud chemistry module (AQCHEM).
+Two additional KMT cloud chemistry options were added to CMAQ53: KMT version 2 (KMT2) (Fahey et al., 2017b; Fahey and Roselle, 2019) and KMTBR (Sarwar et al., 2019).
 KMTBR expands the default cloud chemistry mechanism of five S(IV) oxidation and two SOA reactions to include the treatment of aqueous chemistry for several bromine species.
-KMT2 builds upon CMAQ's existing in-cloud sulfur (S) oxidation chemistry, replacing the yield parameterization of in-cloud SOA formation from GLY/MGLY+OH with a mechanistic representation of small dicarboxylic acid formation from the reactions of OH with glyoxal, methylglyoxal, glycolaldehyde, and acetic acid (Lim et al., 2005; Lim et al., 2010, 2013; Sareen et al., 2013).
-It also includes additional aqueous chemistry for S, nitrogen (N), carbon (C), and oxygen-hydrogen (OH) species largely based on the aqueous mechanism of ReLACS-AQ (Leriche et al., 2013), a compact cloud-chemistry mechanism built from and tested against more comprehensive models.
+KMT2 builds upon CMAQ's existing in-cloud sulfur (S) oxidation chemistry, replacing the yield parameterization of in-cloud SOA formation from GLY/MGLY + OH with a mechanistic representation of small dicarboxylic acid formation from the reactions of OH with glyoxal, methylglyoxal, glycolaldehyde, and acetic acid (Lim et al., 2005, 2010, 2013; Sareen et al., 2013).
+It also includes additional aqueous chemistry for S, nitrogen (N), carbon (C), and hydroxide (OH-) species largely based on the aqueous mechanism of ReLACS-AQ (Leriche et al., 2013), a compact cloud chemistry mechanism built from and tested against more comprehensive models.

 The species impacted and magnitude of the effects from the KMT2 update depend heavily on season and location.
-Simulations over the conterminous U.S. for July 2016 showed a surface-level increase in in-cloud SOA from small carbonyl compounds (AORGC) of 400-600% compared to CMAQ's standard yield-based parameterization for GLY and MGLY+OH, increasing July average organic aerosol by up to $0.5~\mu g~m^{-3}$ in areas of the southeastern U.S. KMT2 also shows elevated cloud SOA at the surface and aloft.
-A recent HCMAQ simulation using KMT2 showed monthly average changes to in-cloud SOA of up to $1.0~\mu g~m^{-3}$ in regions and during seasons when oxidant levels and biogenic emissions were high, increasing by at least a factor of five in much of the southeast U.S. during the summer.
+Simulations over the conterminous US for July 2016 showed a surface-level increase in in-cloud SOA from small carbonyl compounds (AORGC) of 400 %-600 % compared to CMAQ's standard yield-based parameterization for GLY and MGLY + OH, increasing July average organic aerosol by up to $0.5 \,\mu g \,m^{-3}$ in areas of the southeastern US KMT2 also shows elevated cloud SOA at the surface and aloft.
+A recent HCMAQ simulation using KMT2 showed monthly average changes to in-cloud SOA of up to $1.0 \,\mu g \,m^{-3}$ in regions and during seasons when oxidant levels and biogenic emissions were high, increasing by at least a factor of five in much of the southeastern US during the summer.

-In the winter, SO42- is the most significantly impacted species from this update.
-HCMAQ simulations for January 2016 indicate a monthly average increase in SO42- concentrations of up to 17% over China and 34% over the U.S. Nitrate decreased with a similar pattern to the SO42- increase.
-Monthly average O3, HCHO, and NO_x were minimally impacted over the conterminous U.S. (typically within approximately 3%), but larger absolute impacts over shorter time periods and in other regions (e.g., change in average O3 up to -11% over Asia) were observed.
-Impacts of KMT2 on CMAQ runtime depend heavily on domain, season, and chemical mechanism, but it can increase runtime by 30% or more for some CB6-based HCMAQ applications as the number of cloudy grid cells increases.
+In the winter, SO_4^{2-} is the most significantly impacted species from this update.
+HCMAQ simulations for January 2016 indicate a monthly average increase in SO_4^{2-} concentrations of up to 17% over China and 34% over the US.
+Nitrate decreased with a similar pattern to the SO_4^{2-} increase.
+Monthly average O3, HCHO, and NO_x were minimally impacted over the conterminous US (typically within approximately 3 %), but larger absolute impacts over shorter time periods and in other regions (e.g., change in average O_3 up to -11 % over Asia) were observed.
+Impacts of KMT2 on CMAQ runtime depend heavily on domain, season, and chemical mechanism, but it can increase runtime by 30 % or more for some CB6-based HCMAQ applications as the number of cloudy grid cells increases.
 KMT2 is considered a research option, and it was not used in the simulations presented here.
 KMTBR is used in the HCMAQ simulations here, but it was not used in the regional CMAQ simulations.